-C. Current Research Progress Towards 6G
+Current Research Progress Towards 6G

-To realize technological breakthroughs in practical communication networks and achieve a new perceptual dimension, the research community of wireless communications has gradually turned attention to and anchor the hope on 6G.
-The 6G vision and requirements are suggested in [2], in which special attention is paid to the battery lifetime of mobile device and service classes in 6G, rather than data rate and latency.
+A number of researchers have already provided visions for 6G and a series of advanced research planning activities have begun [2]-[7].
+In the 6G vision and requirements suggested in [2], special attention is paid to the battery lifetime of mobile device and service classes in 6G, rather than data rate and latency.
 In [3], it is pointed out that the communication system research in the post-5G era must incorporate with circuit and device manufacturing capabilities so as to form a closed feedback loop of research activities.
-A number of new communication scenarios in future networks around 2030 are predicted in [4], which encompass holographic calls, flying networks, teleoperated driving, and the tactile Internet, etc. Further, it is foreseen that the same level of reliability as wired communications will be offered to future wireless communications.
+A number of new communication scenarios in future networks around 2030 are predicted in [4], which encompass holographic calls, flying networks, teleoperated driving, and the tactile Internet.
+Further, it is foreseen that the same level of reliability as wired communications will be offered to future wireless communications.

 [5] and [6] summarize the future driving applications and trends as well as enabling technologies in 6G networks.
 In particular, network decentralization based on blockchain technology is believed to be a key to simplify network management and provide satisfactory performance in 6G.
 The concept of human-centric service is also proposed and viewed as the emphasis in 6G.
 The key performance indicators (KPIs) of 6G are defined, and a speculative comparison between 5G and 6G is provided in [7].

-For practical implementations, multiple access, air interface and data center for 6G communications are envisioned and discussed in [19], [20] and [21], respectively.
-Networking patterns of 6G networks are outlined in [22]-[24], in which cell-less architecture, decentralized resource allocation, and three-dimensional super-connectivity are highly expected to exist in 6G networks.
+Practical implementations, multiple access, air interface and data centre for 6G communications are envisioned and discussed in [19], [20] and [21], respectively.
+Networking patterns of 6G networks are outlined in [22]-[24], in which cell-less architecture, decentralised resource allocation, and three-dimensional super-connectivity are highly expected to exist in 6G networks.
 MTCs and vertical-specific wireless network solutions for 6G are studied in [25], which believes that 6G would facilitate the first wall-breaking standard to completely replace existing industry-specific communication standards and provide a unified solution enabling seamless connectivity for all needs in vertical industries.

 Among all technological works pertaining to 6G, terahertz (THz) communications, artificial intelligence (AI), and reconfigurable intelligent surfaces are the most eye-catching protagonists.
 They are viewed as paradigm-shifting and revolutionary technologies in wireless communications.
 A comprehensive study of THz communications for 6G is reported in [26], which includes a detailed technological overview, transmitterreceiver designs, and various practical demonstrations.
 AI empowered 6G is believed to be able to provide a series of new features, e.g., self-aggregation, context-awareness, selfconfiguration, and opportunistic setup [27].
 Additionally, AI empowered 6G would unlock the full potential of radio signals and enable the transformation from cognitive radio (CR) to intelligent radio (IR) [28].
 Machine learning is in particular crucial for realizing AI empowered 6G from the algorithmic perspective, which has been detailed in [29].
 Besides the algorithms, reconfigurable intelligent surfaces are supposed to be used to construct the hardware foundation of AI in wireless communications [30].
-Reconfigurable intelligent surfaces are also envisaged as the massive MIMO 2.0 in 6G and analyzed in [31]-[33].
+Reconfigurable intelligent surfaces are also envisaged as the massive MIMO 2.0 in 6G and analysed in [31]-[33].
 These attractive materials can also incorporate with index modulation (IM) to yield an increase in spectral efficiency in 6G networks [34].